finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to get relations.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the person's relations.
 Defaults to return the latest LUSID AsAt time if not specified.
     String filter = "filter_example"; // String | Expression to filter the relations.
 Users should provide null or empty string for this field until further notice.
-    List<String> identifierTypes = Arrays.asList(); // List<String> | Identifiers types (as property keys) used for referencing Persons or Legal Entities in relations.
+    List<String> identifierTypes = Arrays.asList(); // List<String> | Identifiers types (as property keys) used for referencing Persons or Legal Entities.
 These take the format              {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 They must be from the \"Person\" or \"LegalEntity\" domain.
 Only identifier types stated will be used to look up relevant entities in relations.
 If not applicable, provide an empty array. try {
       ResourceListOfRelation result = apiInstance.getPersonRelations(idTypeScope, idTypeCode, code, effectiveAt, asAt, filter, identifierTypes);
       System.out.println(result);